Catholic Drug and Alcohol Rehab Centers

 - Therapy and treatment that focuses on God as the helper for substance use issues.

 - Enhanced recovery process due to the incorporation of Catholic faith perspectives.

 - Possible reduction in relapse rates as you have a strong support system.

 A person of faith may have a more positive outcome in a faith-based rehab facility.
-In one study, individuals noted factors including support, positive pressure, and the offer to rebuild their lives with the unconditional support of religious leaders helped them maintain abstinence from drugs.4
+In one study, individuals noted factors including support, positive pressure, and the offer to rebuild their lives with the unconditional support of religious leaders helped them maintain abstinence.4

-- Patient assessment: Incoming rehab patients will undergo a complete medical and psychiatric evaluation by an admissions navigator.
-This will help determine what level of care and path of treatment you need.
+- Patient assessment: Incoming rehab patients will undergo a complete medical and psychiatric evaluation by a team of medical professionals.
+This will help determine the level of care and path of treatment needed.

 - Addiction treatment: Rehab patients will typically be provided a combination of behavioral, group, and individual counseling with faith-based therapy incorporated into the treatment regimen.
 This can take place in inpatient or outpatient settings.
 You may also participate in 12-step programs such as Alcoholics Anonymous or Narcotics Anonymous.